Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Abstract

 \section{Abstract}

 Analysing the dynamics of phase-changing liquid films is essential for enhancing the performance of thermal management systems.
 Still, direct simulation of the full governing equations is computationally expensive.
 To circumvent this limitation, I derived a weighted-integral boundary-layer (WIBL) model under long-wave assumptions, weak evaporation, and strong surface tension, also accounting for variable substrate heating.
-In the linear regime, the WIBL reproduces growth rates and the cutoff wavenumber of unstable modes with significantly higher accuracy than commonly used Benney-type models for $\R<40$, as compared to the Orr-Sommerfeld equations.
-The linear analysis further reveals a threshold separating streamwise- and spanwise-dominated instabilities in hanging films, arising from the competition between Kapitza and Rayleigh-Taylor mechanisms; the WIBL predicts this threshold accurately for small $\R$ and inclination angles.
-In the nonlinear regime, with substrate heating that varies in both space and time, the WIBL model captures the evolution of free-surface thickness and temperature within approximately $6\%$ of the original Navier-Stokes equations.
+In the linear regime, the WIBL reproduces the growth rates and cut-off wavenumbers of unstable modes with significantly higher accuracy than commonly used Benney-type models for $\R<40$, and with accuracy comparable to that of the Orr-Sommerfeld equations.
+The linear analysis further reveals a threshold separating streamwise- and spanwise-dominated instabilities in hanging films, arising from the competition between the Kapitza and Rayleigh-Taylor mechanisms; the WIBL accurately predicts this threshold for small $\R$ and inclination angles.
+In the nonlinear regime, with space- and time-varying substrate heating, the WIBL model captures the evolution of the free-surface thickness and temperature with an accuracy of approximately 6\% relative to the original Navier-Stokes equations.
 Three-dimensional simulations show that a condensing film undergoes dry-out due to Kapitza instability, whereas unsteady substrate heating promotes spanwise momentum spreading, modifies wave dynamics, and prevents dry-out.
 The WIBL model provides a good level of accuracy at a low computational cost, enabling extensive parametric studies, nonlinear stability analyses, and the design of optimal substrate-heating control strategies.